CoSimGNN: Towards Large-scale Graph Similarity Computation: Conclusion

 \section{Conclusion}

-In this paper, we propose \textsc{CoSim-GNN} for efficient large-scale graph similarity computation, including three stages: encoding, coarsening and matching.
-Noticing that the generation of centroids for cluster assignments does not rely on the input graphs among current state-of-the-art graph pooling methods, we design a novel pooling method \textsc{Adaptive Pooling}.
-Thorough experiments are conducted on various baselines, datasets and evaluation metrics to demonstrate the scalability, effectiveness and efficiency of \textsc{CoSim-GNN} as well as the effectiveness of \textsc{Adaptive Pooling}.
+In this paper, we propose \textsc{CoSim-GNN} with an adaptive pooling operation for efficient large-scale graph similarity computation, including three stages: encoding, coarsening and matching.
+Thorough experiments are conducted on various baselines, datasets and evaluation metrics to demonstrate the scalability, effectiveness and efficiency of \textsc{CoSim-GNN}.

 \textsc{CoSim-GNN} opens up the door for learning large-scale graph similarity and the future focus will be on more efficient pooling and matching mechanisms, which are able to further improve the large graph similarity regression and classification in this novel framework.
 In addition, since obtaining sufficient similarity labels of relatively large-scale graphs is quite hard, it's also promising to explore self-supervised learning methods \cite{liu2020self} for graph-graph similarity approximation.